oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_project_actions_module.rst

 ..
 Description

 - Perform actions on a Project resource in Oracle Cloud Infrastructure
+- For *action=cancel_scheduled_cascading_project_deletion*, cascading operation that restores Project and child resources from a DELETING state to an active state
 - For *action=change_compartment*, moves a project resource from one compartment OCID to another.
+- For *action=schedule_cascading_project_deletion*, cascading operation that marks Project and child DevOps resources in a DELETING state for a retention period

 ..
 Aliases